Nick Heidfelds 1999 (41.6s) hillclimb record was beaten after Max Chilton in his McMurtry Spéirling fan car tore it to shreds at 39.08s in 2022!

 We have been host to many incredible film crews using Goodwood as a backdrop for shows like Downton Abbey, Hollywood Blockbusters like Venom: let there be Carnage and the Man from U.N.C.L.E.

 Future Lab is FOS Tech’s uniquely immersive exhibition at the heart of Festival of Speed.
-Curated to fascinate and supported by Ambassador Tim Peake, the exhibition showcases cutting-edge technology in robotics, mobility, space and more to explore what is shaping both our near and distant future.
+Curated to fascinate, and supported by Ambassador Tim Peake, the exhibition showcases cutting-edge technology in robotics, mobility, space and what is shaping both our near and distant future.
+This is a particular favourite of our younger visitors with many of the exhibitions having a hands-on STEM learning approach that allows people of all ages to get involved.

 Future Lab is an immersive exhibition unlike any other, reimagining our near and distant future by bringing together cutting-edge technology, inspiring innovations and pioneering personalities.
 Exploring Technology for a Better World, the exhibition highlights ground-breaking innovations and advances in technology, but the reach of Future Lab extends beyond the track into the sea, the air, and even into space to explore what is shaping our world and our future.
 Curated by Lucy Johnston.